lost-theory/python-live/06_basics.md

 print('Why is {} playing with that python?'.format(name))
 ```

-which will give the same exact output as the previous program.
+This will give the same exact output as the previous program.

 What Python does in the `format` method is that it substitutes each argument value into the place of the specification.
 There can be [more detailed specifications](https://docs.python.org/3/library/string.html#formatexamples) such as: